 - 3 tablespoons sunflower or canola oil

 - 2 tablespoons unflavoured coconut oil

-In a large well-seasoned cast iron pan over medium heat, add the coconut oil.
+- In a large well-seasoned cast iron pan over medium heat, add the coconut oil.
 Gently add marinated tofu slices and pan fry 3 minutes per side, or until each side starts to turn brown and crispy.
 Remove from pan and drain on paper towels.
-Spray with 2 to 3 squirts of smoke flavour and serve.
+Spray with 2 to 3 squirts of smoke flavour.

 - Heat a medium cast iron skillet over medium-low heat.

 - Take two slices of bread and spread one side of each with maple peanut butter.
 Take one slice and add strips of tofu bacon on top of the nut butter.

 - Top with banana slices and the remaining slice of bread, nut butter side down.